PragmaticFlow/NBomber.Docs/docs/protocols/mqtt.md

 <center><img src={MqttImage} width="70%" height="70%" /></center>

+MQTT is a standard messaging protocol for the Internet of Things (IoT).
+It is designed as an extremely lightweight publish/subscribe messaging transport that is ideal for connecting remote devices with a small code footprint and minimal network bandwidth.
+MQTT today is used in a wide variety of industries, such as automotive, manufacturing, telecommunications, oil and gas, etc.

-To work with MQTT protocol, NBomber provides [NBomber.MQTT](https://github.com/PragmaticFlow/NBomber.MQTT) plugin that includes sending requests and receiving responses with tracking of data transfer and status codes.
+To work with MQTT protocol, NBomber provides [NBomber.MQTT](https://github.com/PragmaticFlow/NBomber.MQTT) plugin that includes functionality for sending and receiving messages, including tracking of data transfer and status codes.

 :::info
 To install [NBomber.MQTT](https://github.com/PragmaticFlow/NBomber.MQTT) package you should execute the following *dotnet* command: